WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Development

-This game was built with HTML, CSS and JavaScript  - you can see some of my JavaScript code in this repo' [app.js](js/app.js) file.
+This game was built with HTML, CSS and JavaScript  - you can see some of my JavaScript code in the [app.js](js/app.js) file.
 In particular I used and further refined the following skills during the development of this game:

 * [x] Object-oriented JavaScript (OOJS)
 * [x] ES6 (especially the use of classes and template literals/strings)